ShareX/sharex.github.io/docs/code-contribution.md

 }
 ```

-Also need to create uploader service class which will be used by ShareX to initiate uploader class and check config to enable/disable destination.
+You'll also need to create an uploader service class which will be used by ShareX to initiate the uploader class and check the config to enable/disable destination.

 ```csharp
 namespace ShareX.UploadersLib.ImageUploaders